diegozea/JuliaForBioinformatics/README.md

 ## Installation

-For the first and second days of the workshop you need to install:
+For the first and **second** day of the workshop you need to install:

 - [Julia 1.1](https://julialang.org/downloads/)